+A bathroom vanity makeover is a perfect weekend project.
 If you’re looking to spruce up your bathroom, a painted vanity cabinet is a quick and affordable way to upgrade the space.
 When I designed my mom and dad’s bathroom on a budget, one of the ways I kept the budget down was by repainting the existing vanity.
-Not only was this more cost effective, but it is also much easier than taking out the vanity and configuring the plumbing as well in a new vanity.
+Fortunately the vanity was in great shape, but needed a different color to be modernized.
+Not only was this more cost effective, but it is also much easier than taking out the old cabinet and configuring the plumbing as well in a new vanity.

 If you’re wondering how to paint your bathroom vanity- it’s a simple, straightforward project.
-Painting a vanity is also a great beginner project as you also need only 1 power tool: a sander.
+A bathroom vanity makeover is also a great beginner project as you also need only 1 power tool: a sander.
 I prefer to use a mouse sander which helps to get into all the trim and corners.

 - Rustoleum UMA extreme bond primer